Maximelel/ML4ED_SSL_approaches/README.md

 ### ✨ Solution Proposed

 - **Semi-Supervised Learning with Self-Training:** Explore the potential of self-learning, a semi-supervised approach that overcomes labeling challenges by leveraging small amounts of labeled data in multi-class text classification, specifically in the nuanced analysis of reflective writings.
-Understand how this methodology enhances the understanding and interpretation of these reflective texts.

 ## Research Question